 And in the utilities cupboard down the hall is the dead body of a house maid.
 The murders are all clearly linked and professionally executed.
 But what is the motive behind it all?
 Lindsay will need to risk everything she has to find out.

-Lindsay is a detective with with San Francisco Police Department.
+Lindsay is a detective with the San Francisco Police Department.
 She and her team are called out when a man is found naked and shot in a hotel.
 In the room next to his are two young people, who appear to have been spying on the man, also shot.
 None of them have any ID.
 Hotel footage show a beautiful woman entering the hotel and the man's room but that's all they have.
 As Lindsay and her team keep digging, she discovers that there could be international espionage involved.

 In the meantime, her husband, Joe, who is a former FBI agent and Homeland Security agent and is now a consultant, had disappeared and hasn't been in contact with Lindsay.
 So in addition to solving the hotel murders, Lindsay now wonders whether her husband is still alive.